April 27, 2023

 Permanent residency in Canada is a significant milestone for those seeking to make this beautiful country their long-term home.
 Let’s explore the key requirements and pathways to obtaining Canadian permanent residency:

-- Age: There’s no specific age limit, but younger applicants receive more points.
+- Express Entry (Skilled Workers and Professionals): - The Express Entry system is a popular route for skilled workers and professionals.
+Here’s what you need:- Age: There’s no specific age limit, but younger applicants receive more points.

 - Education: A recognized educational credential (such as a bachelor’s degree or diploma).